jackjennings/unicodeset/README.rst

 .. image:: https://travis-ci.org/jackjennings/unicodeset.svg?branch=master
     :target: https://travis-ci.org/jackjennings/unicodeset

-unicodeset is a small module for managing sets of unique unicode code points.
+unicodeset is a small module for managing sets of unique Unicode code points.

 The classes ``UnicodeSet`` and ``FrozenUnicodeSet`` as superclasses of the respective Python builtins.

+Supports Python 2.6 – 3.x

 .. code-block:: bash